Joel Dahmen

 Joel Isaac Dahmen (born November 11, 1987) is an American professional golfer who plays on the PGA Tour.

-Born and raised in Clarkston, Washington, Dahmen first gained recognition as a two-time Washington Interscholastic Activities Association 3A state golf champion during his high school years at Clarkston High School, before playing a year of college golf at the University of Washington in Seattle.
+Born and raised in Clarkston, Washington, Dahmen first gained recognition as a two-time high school state champion while at Clarkston High School, before playing a year of college golf at the University of Washington in Seattle.
 He turned professional and initially played on PGA Tour Canada from 2010 to 2013, with limited success until 2014, when he won twice and topped the Order of Merit, securing his Web.com Tour card for 2015.
 Dahmen's career on the Web.com Tour included making the cut in several events and earning his PGA Tour card for the 2016–17 season by finishing 25th on the money list.

 Dahmen's professional achievements include finishing second at the 2019 Wells Fargo Championship and winning his first PGA Tour title at the Corales Puntacana Resort and Club Championship in March 2021.
-Dahmen has overcome a battle with testicular cancer.
+Dahmen suffered from testicular cancer but made a recovery.
 He appears in each season of the sports documentary series Full Swing.

 Amateur career

-Born and raised in Clarkston, Washington, Dahmen was a two-time Washington Interscholastic Activities Association 3A state golf champion at Clarkston High School.
+Born and raised in Clarkston, Washington, Dahmen was a two-time state champion (class 3A) at Clarkston High School, with titles in his freshman and senior years (and runner-up by a stroke as a junior).
 He played one year of college golf at the University of Washington in Seattle.